thoughtrealm/bumblebee/THREAT_MODEL.md

 ## **I. Document Purpose**
 Like all security-related projects, the _Bumblebee_ project consists of a number of trade-offs, attempting to balance security objectives with practical software realities.
-It is not perfect and may find that it is more appropriate for some use-cases and usage scenarios than others.
+It is not perfect and you may find that it is more appropriate for some use-cases and usage scenarios than others.

 The purpose of this document is to provide you with an overview of the security concerns relating to the _Bumblebee_ project.
 This will include its components and technologies, strengths, recommended usage, areas of concerns and risks, as well as how to address them when it is possible to do.

-The goal is for you or your agency to be sufficiently informed that you are able to determine if Bumblebee is an appropriate technology for your specific use case and environment.
+The goal is for you or your agency to be sufficiently informed so that you are able to determine if Bumblebee is an appropriate technology for your specific use case and environment.

 ## **II.
 Definitions**
-We will define a few terms here.
+The following are some terms we will define for the sake of document clarity.

 ### **A. Bumblebee**
-_Bumblebee_ will refer to both the project itself, as well as any related binaries or artifacts that provide Bumblebee's functionality.
+_Bumblebee_ will refer to both the project itself, and any related binaries or artifacts that provide Bumblebee's functionality.
 For example "_Bumblebee_" the project, "CLI" the binary, and "_the Bumblebee CLI_" may be used interchangeably.
 When a distinction is required, it will be provided using an explicit form, such as _"the CLI"_.